Hot Tub Filter Cleaning: How Often and How to Do It Right

 Cleaning can only do so much.
 Replace the cartridge when you see any of these:

-• Torn or frayed pleats, physical damage reduces filtration surface area and cannot be reversed by cleaning
+- Torn or frayed pleats, physical damage reduces filtration surface area and can’t be reversed by cleaning

-• Filter will not come clean even after a full overnight soak (the oils are set permanently)
+- Filter won’t come clean even after a full overnight soak (the oils are set permanently)

-• Visible discoloration that does not rinse out (tan or brown staining of the pleats)
+- Visible discoloration that doesn’t rinse out (tan or brown staining of the pleats)

 We recommend planning to replace annually as a baseline and inspecting at every cleaning.
 The SwimUniversity 3-5 year lifespan assumes perfect maintenance at every interval.
-Realistically, expect 1-2 years for a filter that is rinsed weekly and soaked monthly.
+Realistically, expect 1-2 years for a filter that’s rinsed weekly and soaked monthly.

 Frequently asked questions